 Valenta has only been at AOG for a couple of years and he’s already helped us evolve new standards for efficiency and productivity.
 We can do more in our fieldwork now thanks to him, and he’s helping us shift our clients’ thinking about the value of geotech.
-His contribution also underscores the fact that our experience and expertise delivers, without being hindered by the red tape and inflexibility of a large firm or the higher prices needed to cover a bunch of excessive overhead.
+His contribution also underscores the fact that our experience and expertise deliver, without being hindered by the red tape and inflexibility of a large firm or the higher prices needed to cover a bunch of excessive overhead.

 And while Chuck is as serious as it gets about business, we also appreciate his willingness to forget about it all and go watch a good basketball, baseball, or football game.
 It’s no surprise that he’s fascinated by the teamwork in team sports and he’s enjoyed every team he coached when his kids were growing up.
 You might say his bottom line is as clear as the Vince Lombardi picture he proudly displays on his office wall.